 Journalists who cover Native American stories can compete for an award.

-Contestants must be NAJA members.
+Contestants can be NAJA members or non-members.
 Categories are divided by membership type: professional, associate or student.

-Winners will be recognized at the Media Awards Banquet at the National Native Media Conference Sept.
-13 to 16 in Phoenix, Arizona.
-The winners of the Richard LaCourse Award and the Medill Milestone Achievement Award will receive US$5,000 each.
+Winners will be recognized at the National Native Media Conference, Aug.
+10 to 12 in Winnipeg, Canada.
+The winner of the Richard LaCourse Award will receive US$500 and the winner of the Medill Milestone Achievement Award will receive US$5,000.